Does the idea of writing as a ghost blogger for a client make you nervous?

 And they ended up losing the gig.
 Which really hurts, especially if you’ve lined up a good freelance blogging client who’s paying $100 a post or more.

 I hate when that happens!
-So today, I have a couple strategies to share that will solve this.
+So today, I have a couple of strategies to share that will help solve this and help you become a better freelance writer.

 2 Steps to perfect ghost posts